GPUOpen-Drivers/AMDVLK/README.md

 The driver has not been well tested on other distros and versions.
 You may try it out on other distros and versions of your choice.

+> **Note**
-> **Note:** To run the Vulkan driver with AMDGPU upstream driver stack on SI and CI generation GPUs, amdgpu.si_support and amdgpu.cik_support need to be enabled in kernel
+> To run the Vulkan driver with AMDGPU upstream driver stack on SI and CI generation GPUs, amdgpu.si_support and amdgpu.cik_support need to be enabled in kernel

 ### Feature Support and Performance
 The AMD Open Source Driver for Vulkan is designed to support the following features: